 Discussion with children with their books and knowledge organisers show that children are able to articulate what they have learnt not just activities undertaken.
 The children demonstrated their enthusiasm and engagement with Art.
 SILC visits demonstrated that the children are able to talk about what they have learnt in detail, not just what they had done.
-Displays around the school and sketch books show quality work and progression across the school.
+Displays around the school and final pieces in Topic books demonstrate excellent understanding and effort from children.